purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-integrated.rst

- irightController         The `AsyncPosIntegratedController <../../control/async/async-pos-integrated-controller.html>`_ for the right side. igearset                 The motor's internal planetary gearset and external gear ratio. iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
+ irightController         The `AsyncPosIntegratedController <../../control/async/async-pos-integrated-controller.html>`_ for the right side. igearset                 The motor's internal planetary gearset and external gear ratio. iscales                  See `ChassisScales <chassis-scales.html>`_ docs. ilogger                  The logger this instance will log to.
 ======================   =======================================================================================

 Methods